paylike/sdk/README.md

 This is the method if you want to design your own payment form.

 You should be aware that the work required compared to the popup is substantial.
-We recommend all customers to implement the popup first then experiment with an embedded form in a later iteration.
+We recommend all customers implement the popup first then experiment with an embedded form in a later iteration.

 **Do not give the card number, expiry and cvc fields a name attribute, to